ilario23/PWA-react/docs/USER_GUIDE.md

 A: Yes!
 Data is stored locally on your device and synced to Supabase with Row Level Security.
 Only you can access your data.

 **Q: Can I use this on multiple devices?**
 A: Yes!
 Sign in with the same account on different devices.
-Data syncs automatically.
+Data syncs automatically via Realtime.

 **Q: What happens if I delete the app?**
 A: Your data is safe in the cloud.
 Reinstall and sign in to restore everything.

 **Q: Can I export my data?**
-A: Currently not supported, but planned for future release.
+A: Yes!
+Go to Settings → Data Management → Export JSON to download all your data.

+**Q: Can I set a monthly budget?**
+A: Yes!
+Go to Settings → Monthly Budget and enter your spending limit.
+You'll see progress on the Dashboard and get notifications at 80% and when exceeded.

+**Q: How do recurring transactions work?**
+A: Set them up in the Recurring page.
+When you open the app, any due transactions are automatically generated with a notification.

 **Q: How do I delete my account?**
 A: Contact support or manually delete data from Supabase dashboard.